ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Note that only directly dependent views are considered here, and the creation of one view on top of another view is not considered.

 Default value: `0`.

+## format_ttl_expressions_with_parentheses {#format_ttl_expressions_with_parentheses}

+If set to true, then TTL expressions will be surrounded by parentheses in formatted queries.
+This makes the parsing of formatted queries containing TTL expressions less ambiguous.

+Type: Bool

+Default: 0

+## format_alter_operations_with_parentheses {#format_alter_operations_with_parentheses}

+If set to true, then alter operations will be surrounded by parentheses in formatted queries.
+This makes the parsing of formatted alter queries less ambiguous.

+Type: Bool

+Default: 0